algorithmic-sabotage/asrg/content/docs/research/theorizing-algorithmic_sabotage/index.md

 {{% /details %}}

-<span style="color:grey">* Please be advised that the project, _Theorizing “Algorithmic Sabotage,”_ is currently the subject of active research.
-Updates will be provided in a timely manner as new information emerges.</span>
+<span style="color:grey">* Kindly note that the project, _Theorizing “Algorithmic Sabotage,”_ is presently undergoing active research.
+Updates will be disseminated in due course as new findings and developments emerge.</span>

 ## Supplemental Information

 ### Preliminary Reading

-Please direct your attention to the preliminary reading list provided below, which was utilized as a reference point for the co-authoring process.
-It should be noted that this list, which will be updated on a regular basis, is not exhaustive and is intended to serve as a point of departure for additional research.
+Please refer to the preliminary reading list provided below, which has served as a foundational reference for the co-authoring process.
+It is important to emphasize that this list, which will be periodically revised, is not exhaustive and is intended primarily as an initial framework to guide further research and exploration.

 {{% details title="**`[10-26-24] - Preliminary Reading List`**" open=false %}}